tidalmigrations/tidalmigrations.github.io/pages/tidal tools/sourcecode.md

 ### Running offline

 There are circumstances in which you need to perform a source code analysis on an environment without or with restricted internet access.
-In such case, you can perform the analysis, capture its results and at a later stage upload those results to your Tidal Migrations workspace.
+In such case, you can perform the analysis, capture its results and at a later stage upload those results to your Tidal workspace.

 These are the steps you need to follow in order to bypass internet access limitations: